Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Introduction

-In summary, this work makes the following contributions: \begin{itemize} \item We propose the framework of Data Mixing Agent, the first model-based, lightweight domain reweighting method for continual pre-training, guiding the training recipe for the target model in an end-to-end manner; \item Extensive experiments prove the effectiveness of data mixing agents in alleviating catastrophic forgetting in continual pre-training and achieving balanced performance across model capabilities; \item Data mixing agent learns heuristics that generalize across source and target fields, target models, and domain spaces, enabling its application in multiple scenarios. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We propose Data Mixing Agent, the first end-to-end, lightweight domain reweighting method for continual pre-training; \item Data Mixing Agent significantly outperforms state-of-the-art baselines in extensive experiments, leading to balanced performance across model capabilities and high efficiency in data usage; \item Data Mixing Agent learns heuristics that generalize across source and target fields, target models, and domain spaces. \end{itemize}